AI4DBiological-Systems/PowerSeriesIVP/README.md

 - Add API documentation strings, and tutorials with visualization.
 - Write latex or render an image to show the metric equation on the README.md and tutorial examples.
 - Separately export the simulate IVP and simulate single piece functionalities.

+# Reference
+1. Guenther, Jenna, and Morgan Wolf.
+"An adaptive, highly accurate and efficient, parker-sochacki algorithm for numerical solutions to initial value ordinary differential equation systems."
+Online 12 (2019): 257-281.